Helioviewer-Project/JHelioviewer-SWHV/docs/non-ortho-projection-note.md

 - Java projected polyline emission differs by mode:
   - `HPC` emits continuous projected segments and does not wrap horizontally
   - `Latitudinal`, `Polar`, and `LogPolar` use the shared wrapped projected-line path
+- In Java overlay emission, `HPC` is also clipped to the visible hemisphere:
+  - back-side surface points are skipped instead of being projected through the map
+  - clipped polyline segments terminate and restart as separate strips

 ## Important consequence